rnabioco/rbi-website/content/post/2020/covid-19.md

 {{% alert note %}}
 **Because this is a rapidly changing situation, please check this page periodically for updates.**

-See below for information on a blood drive on the Anschutz Medical Campus on Monday March 23.
+CU Anschutz is now coordinating [donation](https://www.cuanschutz.edu/coronavirus/research-guidance/reagents-and-supplies-needed) efforts.

-**Last updated 2:28 PM on March 17 2020 (JH)**
+**Last updated on March 21 2020 (JH)**
 {{% /alert %}}

 Although our campus is closed to non-essential personnel, you can still make a difference in combatting COVID-19.
 Many of our bread-and-butter research supplies can be used by public health officials, some of our equipment can be repurposed, and our personnel can help our local community.

-In coordination with our local testing facility at the [Colorado Department of Public Health and the Environment](https://www.colorado.gov/cdphe), we have drawn up a list of ways in which CU Anschutz scientists can act.

-## Volunteering at CDPHE
+## Volunteering

-We may need volunteers to help Colorado Department of Public Health and Environment manage the COVID-19 emergency.
+We may need volunteers to help manage the COVID-19 emergency.

-You must be able to work in a high stress environment, handle human samples (HIPPA) in a tissue culture hood, with full protective gear on.

-We also want to know if you have CLIA/CAP certification to participate directly in sample preparation and testing.

-CDPHE are short-staffed and may also be able to use volunteers to help with inventory and paperwork.

 Please fill out this [Google Form](https://forms.gle/kJLZNnPznXLq7SM76) with your expertise and contact information.
-We'll be in touch if we need you help.
+We'll be in touch if we need your help.

 ## Other ways to help